vrajkumar128/mobile-flashcards/README.md

 # Mobile Flashcards

-A flashcards app, tested on the Android operating system.
+A mobile React Native app which lets you create flashcard decks and quiz yourself on their contents.

 ## Directions